DurgaKalai/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 4) Visualization: Built interactive dashboards using Power BI to visualize the findings.

+5) Formulate and execute 10 SQL queries: Mainly to extract key insights from the data and these queries should address important business questions.

 ## Key Insights
 Customer Segmentation: Identified key customer groups based on purchasing behaviour.